equinix-labs/metal-go/docs/FindIPAddressById200Response.md

 ### NewFindIPAddressById200Response

-`func NewFindIPAddressById200Response(type_ VrfIpReservationType, vrf Vrf, ) *FindIPAddressById200Response`
+`func NewFindIPAddressById200Response(assignedTo Href, type_ VrfIpReservationType, vrf Vrf, ) *FindIPAddressById200Response`

 NewFindIPAddressById200Response instantiates a new FindIPAddressById200Response object
 This constructor will assign default values to properties that have it defined,